-ADULT BEVERAGES: Alcohol is allowed in the feast hall and at the official bardic circle.
-Well, really anywhere you can normally drink this year.
-Please keep alcohol to period containers outside of your house.
-The drinking age in NH is 21 but please abide by your local laws for drinking age.
+ADULT BEVERAGES: Please keep alcohol to period containers outside of your camp.
+Please be responsible with your non-period containers.
+The drinking age in NH is 21.
 Underage drinking will not be tolerated.
-You are responsible for your own actions in your own homes.
-Actions which pose a danger to yourself or others may result in being bounced from meeting rooms without refund.
+You are responsible for your own actions.
+Actions which pose a danger to yourself or others may result in expulsion from the event without refund.

-CHILDREN: This is a relatively small (web) site with the possibility of wondering onto the much larger cloud.
-We ask that children under 5 are with a responsible person at all times.
-Children between 5 and 12 should be within sight and hearing distance of a responsible person.
+CHILDREN: This is a large partially wooded site on a lake.
+We ask that children under 5 are with a responsible adult at all times.
+Children between 5 and 12 should be within sight and hearing distance of a responsible adult.
 Parents/guardians are responsible for the behavior of their children.
-Children found without a Parent/Guardian or responsible person will be herded together with the Stonemarche sheep.
-We can not guarantee that they will not be sheared along with the sheep.
+Continuous non-compliance can result in expulsion from the site without refund.

 PETS: are allowed on site but they must:

-Be up to date on their shots and any other requirements mandated by your city/town.
+Be up to date on their shots and have records proving so

-We reserve the right to mute your line should your dog(s) prove to be a nuisance by barking at the squirrel, car, or mailman passing by the window.
+We reserve the right to ask anyone to leave should their dogs prove to be a nuisance or a danger.

 SITE TOKENS: Site tokens need to be visible at all times.
-Meal plan and feast tokens are part of your site token.
+Day board and feast tokens are part of your site token.